12 Best Festivals in April Around the World in 2025

 6. Seville Feria, Spain

 The Sevilla Feria is one of the most famous and historic festivals in Europe.
-It happens every year from April to May, with a major celebration on Saturday at La Plaza de España.
+It happens every year in April or May, with a major celebration on Saturday at La Plaza de España.

 april festivals

-I went to the Seville Feria a few years ago and had a fabulous time.
-It’s one of the best festivals in spring.
+I went to the Seville Feria a few years ago and had a fabulous time – it’s such a unique festival.

 7. Koningsdag, Netherlands